When we created CogentHedge in 2000, the crying need was for

 What new features do you want to see?

-Social Media: The tubes of the Internet seem to overrun by social media extensions for everything.
+Social Media: The tubes of the Internet seem to be overrun by social media extensions for everything.
 Hedge fund investing is no exception.
 Do you think an informal discussion forum is appropriate for alternative investments?
 I don't, but I could be persuaded to change my view.
 After all, former investment industry pros with far more monetary success than I are now involved in these schemes.

 Let us know what you would like to see in the new CogentHedge2.0.
-We are doing this thing for you.

 We look forward to hearing from you.